 Fourth, even people who focus on their own self-interest in the economic part of their life often set aside their own narrow self-interest in other parts of life.
 For example, you might focus on your own self-interest when asking your employer for a raise or negotiating to buy a car.
-But then you might turn around and focus on other people when you volunteer to read stories at the local library, help a friend move to a new apartment, or donate money to a charity.
+Then you might turn around and focus on other people when you volunteer to read stories at the local library, help a friend move to a new apartment, or donate money to a charity.
 Self-interest is a reasonable starting point for analyzing many economic decisions, without needing to imply that people never do anything that is not in their own immediate self-interest.

-Choices ...
-To What Degree?
+Choices ... to What Degree?

 The price of these degrees may be too high not only because the actual price, college tuition (and perhaps room and board), is too high.
-An economist might also say that for many people, the full opportunity cost of a bachelor’s degree or a master’s degree is too high.
-For these people, they are unwilling or unable to make the tradeoff of giving up years of working, and earning an income, to earn a degree.
+An economist might also say that for many people, the full opportunity cost of a bachelor’s or a master’s degree is too high.
+For these people, they are unwilling or unable to make the tradeoff of forfeiting years of working, and earning an income, to earn a degree.

 Finally, the statistics we introduced at the start of the chapter reveal information about intertemporal choices.
 An economist might say that people choose not to obtain a college degree because they may have to borrow money to attend college, and the interest they have to pay on that loan in the future will affect their decisions today.
 Also, it could be that some people have a preference for current consumption over future consumption, so they choose to work now at a lower salary and consume now, rather than postponing that consumption until after they graduate college.